qrvey/partner-portal/docs/composer/05-Working with Data/Connections/overview-of-connections.md

 To delete a Connection, follow these steps.

 1. Navigate to the **Data** Module and then into **Connections**.
 2. Click to open the three-dot menu on the desired Connection and select "Delete".
-A modal will appear.
+A warning modal will appear.
 3. Click "Delete" to confirm.

-Before a connection can be deleted, the UI will list any dependent *Datasets* and *Automated Flows* that depend on that connection.
-If a connection that is being used is deleted, the assets that depend on that connection can break.
+**Warning:** If a connection that is being used is deleted, the assets that depend on that connection can break.
 In the case of datasets, they will remain active, however, the data cannot be reloaded.
-In the case of *Automation*, flows will be executed but the actions using the connection will not work.
+In the case of *Automation*, flows will be executed but actions using the connection will not work.

-> Note: deleting a connection may lead to errors with for datasets that rely on the Connection.
+> Note: deleting a connection may lead to errors with datasets that rely on the Connection.